Skip to main content

 However, whether the university pursues disciplinary charges depends on the individual school’s policies.

-Another uncertain variable is what the consequences will be if your student is disciplined by the university.
-This likely depends on the severity of the crime, but disciplinary charges could potentially threaten a number of your student’s university privileges:
+Another uncertain variable is what the consequences will be if the university decides to impose disciplinary actions on your student.
+This will likely depend on the severity of the crime, but disciplinary charges could potentially threaten a number of your student’s university privileges, such as:

 • Scholarships